Celtic music in the United States: Traditional music in the US

-Recent emigration by Ivan Goff and Cillian Vallely to New York has kept the stream of native players strong, and the American scene rich with native talent.

-While Irish American players like Patrick Mangan continue to prove Irish American culture is strongly connected to the roots.
+The tradition is continued through recent emigration, such as by Irish musicians Ivan Goff and Cillian Vallely, as well as many Irish American players like Patrick Mangan.

 Many Welsh songs have been adopted into American music culture, such as "Ar Hyd y Nos" ("All Through the Night", performed by Sheryl Crow, among others); "Suo Gân" (featured in the film Empire of the Sun), and "Lisa Lân" (featured in the film Crash).